Latin name: Zingiber officinale

 Subtle uses: Generally strengthens and stabilizes.
 Promotes confidence and courage.

 Notes: Use Ginger in a 1-5% dilution.
-Do not use directly on the skin when you are going to be in the sun.
+Do not use it directly on the skin when you are going to be in the sun.
 Avoid use during pregnancy and nursing.

 *Chemical components: Chemical component percentages may vary.
 Essential 3 offers a Certificate of Analysis for review.